 You can connect to any data source for which there exists an ODBC driver.

 - Install and configure the ODBC Driver for the data source to which you want to connect.
+(See below for an example using Google BigQuery)

 - Open the Microsoft ODBC Data Sources (64-bit) control panel.
 In this panel you can add a data source and specify a (DSN) Data Source Name in addition to various authentication options.